vbrunovski/Brute-Force-Attack-Example-with-JavaScript/README.md

-# Brute-Force-Attack-Example-with-JavaScript
+# JavaScript API Examples

-Please be informed that this is not illegal to use bruteforce against public websites and api.
+In this section I will examples of code related to APIs and different att@cks on the servers.
-This example is just to demonstrate what is a bruteforce and how it works.
+Most of the codes in this section is HTML, JavaScript + different libraries like Axios, Faker, Chance and etc.
-Stay tuned.
+Please be informed that this is illegal to attack any public web sites and APIs.